EasyPost/easypost-csharp/README.md

 ### Warning about Threads

-NOTE: The EasyPost .NET client library (in p;articular, the `ClientManager` global object) is not threadsafe; do not attempt to perform requests from multiple threads in parallel.
+NOTE: The EasyPost .NET client library (in particular, the `ClientManager` global object) is not threadsafe; do not attempt to perform requests from multiple threads in parallel.
 This can be particularly problematic if using multiple API keys; make sure to always use a Mutex, Monitor, or other synchronization method to ensure that concurrent requests do not enter the EasyPost library from different threads.

 ### Releasing